 It is a good idea to wear insulating gloves and use a capacitor discharge tool to safely discharge potentially dangerous capacitors.
 Anything you do based on this guide is at your own risk and responsibility.

-Replacement Fan
+Which Replacement Fan Do You Need?

 Not all power supplies use the same model of cooling fan.
 Fans have different sizes and run on different voltages.
 Figuring out the original fan’s specifications is crucial in getting good results.
 Opening the power supply up and inspecting the cooling fan’s label often gives you all the information you need.